At a glance

 - process data that might endanger the individual’s physical health or safety in the event of a security breach.

-You should also think carefully about doing a DPIA for any other processing which is large scale, involves profiling or monitoring, decides on access to services or opportunities, or involves sensitive data or vulnerable individuals.
+You should also think carefully about doing a DPIA for any other processing that is large scale, involves profiling or monitoring, decides on access to services or opportunities, or involves sensitive data or vulnerable individuals.

 Even if there is no specific indication of likely high risk, it is good practice to do a DPIA for any major new project involving the use of personal data.
+You can use or adapt the checklists to help you carry out this screening exercise.

 How do we carry out a DPIA?